Alesis SR18 Drum Machine Review

 Selecting bass mode turns these pads into a chromatic scale.
-So you can easily programme in a bass lines.
+So you can easily program in a bass lines.

-These pads can also be used to trigger patterns.
+You can also use these pads to trigger patterns.

-So that’s the front, the rear has more options than you’ll probably need.
+So that’s the front.
+The rear also has more options than you’ll probably need.
 There’s an input for a guitar, which makes playing along with the built-in patterns easy.

 In terms of outputs, there are a few!
 The headphone out is great for silent jamming or connecting a guitar amp.
 There are two stereo outputs.
 One is a TRS jack – AUX out.
 The other is a pair and is useful if you’re planning to use it to record or run the Alesis SR18 through a PA system.